DavidIfebueme/lydia/README.md

-# Lydia - Mathematical Guessing Game Bot
+# Lydia - Telegram Game Bot

 Lydia is a Telegram bot that creates an engaging problem solving and guessing game with real monetary stakes using Payman for wallet connections and transactions.